How does the newly announced Synology DS1019+ NAS compare with the DS918+ NAS?

 It will come as no surprise that the Synology DS1019+ will consume a pinch more power in almost every way.
 Nothing huge and it will, of course, be dependent on your individual usage of the device, but it will be a pinch more of a footprint in your environment.
 Same goes for noise, the difference will be small indeed (and again, depending on your HDD choice, this will play its part) but if you have narrowed your choice to these two NAS devices, there is little or nothing in it to be a concern.

-How much will the Synology DS1019+ NAS Cost?
+How does the Synology DS1019+ NAS Cost Compare with the DS918?

 Is the DS1019+ replacing the DS918+ NAS?